 The data generated is filtered and trimmed using pipleines such as TRIMMOMATIC (Bolger et al., 2014) to identify and remove sequences added during library preparation process and not associated with sample.
 These sequence fragments (contigs) are then compared back to the reference probe sequences to sort them by loci of origin (HybPiper ; Johnson et al., 2016) .
 For libraries which contain only a single taxa, the contigs from the same loci then be aligned to generates a consensus sequence (MAFFT (Katoh and Standley, 2013).
 This consensus sequence can then be used as a reference for which to compare the multiple species samples and identify taxa.

-For samples which ontain multiple species, the process iS X.
+For samples which contain multiple species, the process iS X.

 Case Study: Measuring bumblebee visitation based on corbiculae load.